-So how much does it cost to live in Roxas City?
+So what is the cost of living in Roxas City?
 Here’s a summary of the social classes and the level of comfort you will experience living here:

 - Php 20,000 ($400) is possible but not very comfortable.
 This is the current low-income class (but not poor) in the Philippines.